 28 Jan 2016

-Electronic publishers go to great lengths to assure librarians that databases will persist, but the forms of assurance they offer are limited when it comes to the challenge of maintaining digital content over time, let alone for eternity.
+Electronic publishers go to great lengths to assure librarians that databases will persist.
+But the forms of assurance they offer are limited when it comes to the challenge of maintaining digital content over time.

 What is @Risk?